wedianyc/wedianyc.github.io/_posts/2019-01-19-squarespace-vs-wordpress.md

 code, but the option is there if you’d like to add some advanced functionality.

 WordPress also allows you to build your own website, but it’s not a website builder - meaning you need to know how to code.
-Unlike SquareSpace, you have the option to customize everything and have more advanced features.
+Unlike Squarespace, you have the option to customize everything and have more advanced features.
 Because WP is open source, if you can dream it, we can build it.